2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in Kentucky

 Best Kentucky Schools for Affordable Quality for a Bachelor's in Liberal Arts & Humanities

 Our 2023 rankings named Western Kentucky University the best value school in Kentucky for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Bowling Green, WKU is a public school with a large student population.
+Located in the small city of Bowling Green, WKU is a public school with a large student population.

 You’ll join some of the best and brightest minds around you if you attend Murray State University.
 The school came in at #2 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in Kentucky list.
-Located in the town of Murray, Murray State is a public school with a moderately-sized student population.
+Located in the town of Murray, Murray State is a public college with a moderately-sized student population.

 Full Liberal Arts / Sciences & Humanities at Murray State University Report

 Out of the 6 schools in Kentucky that were part of this year’s ranking, Morehead State University landed the # 3 spot on the list.
-Located in the town of Morehead, Morehead State University is a public school with a moderately-sized student population.
+Located in the town of Morehead, Morehead State University is a public school with a medium-sized student population.

 Out of the 6 schools in Kentucky that were part of this year’s ranking, Northern Kentucky University landed the # 4 spot on the list.
 Located in the large suburb of Highland Heights, NKU is a public college with a fairly large student population.